 - Whether Thomas will make a good impression on Maria depends on whether he will arrive in time.

-Seems like punctuality is VERY important for Maria so let’s hope for Thomas that his train is not delayed. :)
+Seems like punctuality is VERY important for Maria so let’s hope for Thomas that his train is on time.

 ankommen gegen – yeah… well uh…